PKUfjh/PKUfjh.github.io/_posts/2022-10-01-constrained-md.md

 \end{equation}
 $$

-# Mean force estimator for constraiend MD
+# Mean force estimator for constrained MD

 We show that if there exists $$b_i(r)$$, such that: